erwanchedaleux/westinnova/README.md

 1. Ampps
   * In Ampps web server, You should be manage domains :
     * In http://localhost/ampps/, go to `Add domain` and type the following commands in the corresponding fields:
-      * Domain : `westinnova.dev`
+      * Domain : `dev.{project}`
-      * Domain Path : `/Users/{username}/Documents/{workspace}/westinnova/public`
+      * Domain Path : `/Users/{username}/Documents/{workspace}/{project}/public`
-1. Bolt
+2. Bolt
   * To start the install just run the following in the root folder.
     * `composer require bolt/bolt ^3.4`
-  * After the packages have downloaded, you can go to http://westinnova.dev and follow the instructions
+  * After the packages have downloaded, you can go to http://dev.{project} and follow the instructions
   * More informations at http://docs.bolt.cm/
   * Extensions installed :
   * boltforms (custom forms)
   * minify-html (html minifier when debug mode is at false)
   * Sitemap
   * Robots.txt
+3. Bolt Update
+  * To run Bolt upgrading, Go to `composer.json` file and change the Bolt CM version.
+  * Then, in your terminal, just copy the following command on the root folder :
+    * `composer update`
-2. Front
+4. Front
   * Place to `/app/resources/front` on your terminal
   * After install and configure nodeJS and npm, run the following commands :
     * `npm install` will install the packages listed in `package.json` file
     * `gulp develop` to run project in debug mode
     * `gulp img-optimization` to rebuild images optimization
     * `gulp releasePatch` to run project in production mode and release project with patch modification version
     * `gulp releaseMinor` to run project in production mode and release project with minor modification version
     * `gulp releaseMajor` to run project in production mode and release project with major modification version

 Deploy procedure